 Cold vapor atomic fluorescence spectroscopy CVAF offers detection of nanograms of mercury in a cubic meter which allows efficient sample dilution.
 It is a highly sensitive and selective measurement principle and the hallmark method of measurement of trace mercury levels.

 Read more about cold vapor atomic fluorescence spectroscopy CVAF.
-If this method seems right for your needs you can check out our Continuous Mercury Monitoring (CMM) system which is based on cold vapor atomic fluorescence.
+If this method seems right for your needs you can check out our Continuous Mercury Monitoring systems which is based on cold vapor atomic fluorescence.
 Gasmet’s CMM has successfully completed the EN15267-3 testing with the world’s lowest EN15267 certified range (0 to 5 µg/m3) for measurements of Mercury.
 This new world record makes our CMM future-proof for declining emission limits!